marcinkuzminski/rhodecode/docs/usage/enable_git.rst

 ===========================

 Git support in RhodeCode 1.1 was disabled due to current instability issues.
-However, if you would like to test git support please feel free to re-enable it.
-To re-enable GIT support just uncomment the git line in the file rhodecode/__init__.py
+However,if you would like to test git support please feel free to re-enable it.
+To re-enable GIT support just uncomment the git line in the file **rhodecode/__init__.py**

 .. code-block:: python